Ohana means family. Family means nobody gets left behind or forgotten.

 "Licorice wands."
-The stone behemoth moved out of the way and she climbed up the spiral staircase, eager to speak with the headmaster.
+The stone behemoth moved out of the way and she climbed up the spiral staircase, eager to speak with the Headmaster.

 "Thank you, Albus," she said gratefully.

-He noticed a woman in a long dress looking after a student in one bed.
+He noticed a woman in a long dress looking after a kid in one bed.
 Harry could hear he muttering, "I have told him and told him...always playing Quidditch...even in the storm...honestly!"
 She kept muttering and paying him no attention, so Harry decided it was safe to relax, if only slightly.
 He wondered about Quidditch, but he didn't dare speak up.
 The first survival rule in the Dursley household: Don't ask questions.

 She smiled.
 "Good."